-7.3.6 Similarity
+7.3.6.
+Similarity

 Similarity is a measure of the resemblance between two things that share some characteristics but are not identical.
 It is a very flexible notion whose meaning depends on the domain within which we apply it.
 Some people consider that the concept of similarity is itself meaningless because there must always be some basis, some unstated set of properties, for determining whether two things are similar.
-If we could identify those properties and how they are used, there would not be any work for a similarity mechanism to do.
+If we identify those properties and how they are used, there is no work for a similarity mechanism to do.

 To make similarity a useful mechanism for categorization we have to specify how the similarity measure is determined.
-There are four psychologicallymotivated approaches that propose different functions for computing similarity: feature- or property-based, geometry-based, transformational, and alignmentor analogy-based.
+Four psychologically-motivated approaches propose different functions for computing similarity: feature- or property-based, geometry-based, transformational, and alignment- or analogy-based.

-7.3.6.1 Feature-based Models of Similarity
+7.3.6.1.
+Feature-based Models of Similarity